cnobles/intSiteCheckR/README.md

 ---------------------------------------------------
 *Note: This data has been scrambled from the original output, only used as an example.
 ```
-Further, several specimen numbers can be given to intSiteChecker, which will return a series of tables with the most abundant clones from each specimen.
+Further, several specimen numbers can be given to intSiteCheckR, which will return a series of tables with the most abundant clones from each specimen.
 ```
-Rscript ~/path/to/intSiteChecker.R GTSP0397 GTSP0398 GTSP0399
+Rscript ~/path/to/intSiteCheck.R GTSP0397 GTSP0398 GTSP0399
 ```
 Additionally, a position id (in the format of chr#[+-]position, ie. chr12-4270498) or list of position ids and be added to make sure integration sites matching the position ids or within a "fuzzy window" from a position id will be tracked in the data summary.
 If the integration sites given in position ids are the only desired results to return, then they can be exclusively processed, through this will remove the relative abundance of the sites with respect to the sample.
 ```
-Rscript ~/path/to/intSiteChecker.R GTSP0397 -p chr19-28833957
+Rscript ~/path/to/intSiteCheck.R GTSP0397 -p chr19-28833957
-Rscript ~/path/to/intSiteChecker.R GTSP0397 -p chr19-28833957 chr17+2825892
+Rscript ~/path/to/intSiteCheck.R GTSP0397 -p chr19-28833957 chr17+2825892
-Rscript ~/path/to/intSiteChecker.R GTSP0397 -p chr19-28833957 chr17+2825892 -e
+Rscript ~/path/to/intSiteCheck.R GTSP0397 -p chr19-28833957 chr17+2825892 -e
 ```

 ## Arguments